whoward/docs/markdown/reference/rest-api.md

 -d ''
 ```

+### :username/jobs/:id/assets
-List Job Assets - Get a details about the static assets collected for a specific job.
+> Get a details about the static assets collected for a specific job.
-Relative URL: /rest/v1/:username/jobs/:id/assets
-Method: GET
-Authentication: required

 Response fields (each of these fields will be set to "null" if the specific asset isn't captured for a job):

-sauce-log: [string] Name of the Sauce log recorded for a job
+* `sauce-log`: [string] Name of the Sauce log recorded for a job
-selenium-log: [string] Name of the selenium Server log file produced by a job
+* `selenium-log`: [string] Name of the selenium Server log file produced by a job
-video: [string] Name of the video file name recorded for a job
+* `video`: [string] Name of the video file name recorded for a job
-screenshots: [array of strings] List of screenshot names captured by a job
+* `screenshots`: [array of strings] List of screenshot names captured by a job
-Parameters: none

 Example:
 ```bash
 curl https://$SAUCE_USERNAME:$SAUCE_ACCESS_KEY@saucelabs.com/rest/v1/$SAUCE_USERNAME/jobs/YOUR_JOB_ID/assets
 ```

+### :username/jobs/:id/assets/:file_name
-Download Job Assets - You can download every asset created after your test runs on Sauce through our REST API.
+> Download Job Assets - You can download every asset created after your test runs on Sauce through our REST API.
 These include the video recording, Selenium log, and screenshots taken on crucial steps.
-Relative URL: /rest/v1/:username/jobs/:id/assets/:file_name
-Method: GET
-Authentication: required
-Parameters: none

 Available Files:

-selenium-server.log
+* selenium-server.log
-video.flv
+* video.flv
-XXXXscreenshot.png (where XXXX is a number between 0000 and 9999)
+* XXXXscreenshot.png (where XXXX is a number between 0000 and 9999)
-final_screenshot.png
+* final_screenshot.png
 Example:

 ```bash
 curl -O https://$SAUCE_USERNAME:$SAUCE_ACCESS_KEY@saucelabs.com/rest/v1/$SAUCE_USERNAME/jobs/YOUR_JOB_ID/assets/final_screenshot.png
 ```

 Remove Job Assets - You can delete all the data gathered during test run from our servers.
 That includes the video recording, Selenium log, and all the screenshots.
 Relative URL: /rest/v1/:username/jobs/:id/assets
 Method: DELETE